namshi/roger/README.md

 Avoid using underscores in config keys, we are trying to fix this in the [library we use to parse the configuration](https://github.com/namshi/reconfig/issues/15).

+> At the moment tokens and passwords are printed to
+> stdout when the application logs stuff.
+>
+> The long-term plan is to remove these information
+> from the logs by obfuscating them.
+>
+> Bear with us :)

 ## Triggering builds